-Violet is originally from northeast Pennsylvania where she grew up on a 600 acre wildlife preserve.
+Violet is on maternity leave through October, 2013.
+Please contact another staff member!
+Originally from northeast Pennsylvania where she grew up on a 600 acre wildlife preserve.
 After graduating from Oberlin College with a degree in Environmental Studies, she worked as as a farmers market manager, local foods educator and farm direct-marketing consultant in the Hudson Valley, New York.
 She spent several years on the west coast, working with diversified vegetable farms in Washington and California.
 In 2005, she earned a Certificate in Agroecology from the UC Santa Cruz Center for Agroecology and Sustainable Food Systems.
 She has also been serving as the NE SARE state outreach coordinator since 2009.
-Violet has a small homestead in Danby where she grows vegetables, berries, and lots of ornamentals.
-In the summer, she can be at the Dewitt Park Farmers Market in downtown Ithaca, where she sells specialty cut flowers.
+Violet and her partner Joshua have a small homestead in Danby where they grow vegetables, berries, and lots of flowers/ornamentals.
+They are excited to welcome their first child in August, 2013.

 Erica began working for the Small Farms Program in January 2006.
 A former co-manager of Cornell’s student-run farm, she graduated from Cornell in 1998 and moved to Oregon to serve in AmeriCorps.
 Erica spent 6 years in the Pacific Northwest, working as Project Coordinator for an agricultural land trust and then as Executive Director of an urban educational farm in Portland.
 In 2005 she completed a 2-year program in Holistic Management.
 During her long and indirect journey back to Ithaca, Erica and her husband lived on a permaculture farm and nursery in the San Juan Islands for a year, and spent another year working on farms and building with clay and straw in New Mexico, Wisconsin, and Australia.
 They returned to Ithaca to settle down in the summer of 2005, and now raise veggies, mushrooms, berries, turkeys, chickens, and ducks on their homestead.